Saint's name

-A saint's name, which is usually also a biblical name, is the name of a saint given to individuals at their baptism or confirmation within the Catholic Church, as well as in certain parts of the Eastern Orthodox Churches, the Oriental Orthodox Churches, Lutheran Churches and Anglican Communion.
+A saint's name, which is often also a biblical name, is the name of a saint given to individuals at their baptism or confirmation within the Catholic Church, as well as in certain parts of the Eastern Orthodox Church, the Oriental Orthodox Churches, Lutheran Churches and Anglican Communion.
 It is believed that the saint whose name is chosen will serve as a special patron to protect and guide and will be the heavenly intercessor for the individual who bears his or her name.

 The custom of giving the name of a saint originated with the practice of individuals who converted to Christianity taking a new Christian name at their baptism.
-For example, in the Bible, Saul became Paul after he accepted faith in Jesus.
 The custom was popular in France and Germany during the Middle Ages and is still customary in continental Europe.
 In many English-speaking countries, however, it is more common for the saint's name to be adopted upon Confirmation in which case it would usually not be part of one's legal name.